 Ghodard Diavangama, Divisional Music Specialist

 Ghodard Diavangama was born in the town of Boma in the Democratic Republic of Congo (Central Africa).
-He is the fifth of eight children who were all raised in the Salvation Army.
-Ghodard's parents were Salvation Army officers who made sure that all of their children were involved in every program that the Army had to offer.
+He is the fifth of eight children who were all raised in The Salvation Army.
+Ghodard's parents were Salvation Army Officers who made sure that all of their children were involved in every program that the Army had to offer.
 Ghodard discovered his musical abilities at a very early age.
-As a young teenager, he began leading adults choirs and other musical groups.
+As a young teenager, he began leading adult choirs and other musical groups.
 At the age of 17, he became the youngest member of a very popular Salvation Army male chorus called Crazy4Jesus.
 In 2000, the group moved to the United States.
-Ghodard met his wife, Gloria in Raleigh, North Carolina and they married in 2005.
-He served as the Raleigh Corps Songster leader and Junior Bandmaster for more than 10 years; also began a recording business and produced several groups.
+Ghodard met his wife, Gloria, in Raleigh, North Carolina and they were married in 2005.
+He served as the Raleigh Corps Songster leader and Junior Bandmaster for over 10 years and also began a recording business, serving as producer to several groups.
 In November 2017, Ghodard joined the Texas Divisional Music Department and currently serves as Music Specialist.
-Ghodard, Gloria and their three children now live in Fort Worth, Texas.
+Ghodard, Gloria, and their three children now live in Fort Worth, Texas.
 Ghodard has a passion for serving the Lord through music, and for finding new talents and helping them shine.